 WHEN DOES AN ADULT BECOME INCAPACITATED?

-An adult becomes incapacitated when he or she cannot communicate his or her decisions.
-An incapacitated adult cannot properly make decisions or care for him or herself mentally or physically.
+An adult becomes incapacitated when they cannot communicate their wishes.
+An incapacitated adult cannot properly make decisions or care for themself mentally or physically.
 Evidence, such as physical examinations of the proposed conservatee, must be presented in order for a judge to establish a conservatorship.

 WHAT DUTIES DOES A CONSERVATOR HAVE?